Unraveling Syntax: Language Modeling and the Substructure of Grammars: The Fundamental Relation of Language Modeling and Subgrammars

-To visualize these recurrence relations, we train a small transformer on several synthetic CFGs with varied subgrammar structure, and plot the KL-divergence over training in Figure \ref{fig:compositionality_of_kl_divergence}.
-These plots show visually how, throughout all stages of learning, the KL divergence (loss) is the sum over the corresponding loss for each subgrammar.
+To visualize these theorems, we train small transformers on synthetic PCFGs with varied subgrammar structure, and plot the KL-divergence over training in Figure \ref{fig:kl_decomp_combined}.
+These example plots show visually how, throughout all stages of learning, the KL divergence (loss) is the sum over the corresponding loss for each subgrammar.

 To illustrate Theorem \ref{theorem:expectedrecurrence}, consider a simple CFG with two rules: